 Temperament and care

 The Common Goldfish is one of the hardiest species of freshwater aquarium fish.
-It’s therefore an ideal fish for beginners, however, despite common thinking, goldfish should never be kept in a bowl.
+It’s therefore an ideal fish for beginners.
+However, despite common thinking, a goldfish bowl is not a suitable home for your fish.

 Commons can tolerate quite low water temperatures and can even survive for brief periods in frozen-over ponds, provided they have enough oxygen and food.
 They can also be raised with koi, but should not be kept with slower varieties of goldfish, as they will out-swim and out-compete their slower counterparts for food.
 Goldfish are naturally social creatures and do better with aquarium mates that are able to keep up with common.